fpenzar/Intro_to_ML/report_1.md

 #### Basic summary statistics of the attributes

+This subsection of the report focuses on the more elementary properties and definitions of the dataset that summarize attributes of the dataset and give way for future observation comparisons.

+The attribute statistics are laid out in table form below (Table 2.).
+Shown are the empirical mean, empirical standard deviation, median, and value range of every used attribute of the dataset.

 |Attribute | empirical mean | empirical std deviation | median | range |
 |:--- | :---: | :---: | :---: | :---: |
 |Density (P/Km2)| 214.333 |709.831 |83.000 |8356.000 |